Majapahit conquest of Manila (1365)

-The Majapahit conquest of Manila (1365) was a contested invasion of Manila, then allegedly called Selurong, by the Majapahit Empire.
+The Majapahit conquest of Manila (1365) was a contested invasion of Manila, then allegedly called Selurong, by the Hindu-Buddhist Shivaist Majapahit Empire.
 Several scholars are arguing over the veracity of the fact that the Selurong stated in the records, referred to have been captured by the Majapahit Empire, was the kingdom of Manila as Selurong was also a Malay royal name for Manila, or instead, referred to the Serudong river in Brunei.